adj87/Phone-Catalog-App/README.md

 ## Instalation

-First of all, make sure you are on the branch **master**, if not switch to it To install the app, install all the dependencies by running the following commands:
+First of all, make sure you are on the branch **master**, if not switch to it.
+Install all the dependencies by running the following commands:

 ```sh
 $ cd Phone-Catalog-App